niksy/element-within-viewport/README.md

 ## Browser support

-Tested in IE9+ and all modern browsers.
+Tested in Edge 15, Chrome 88 and Firefox 86, and should work in all modern browsers.

 ## Test